 “We’re eliminating a cost barrier,” said Bailey, noting MIIA has opted to waive cost share for initial therapy visits for members, “with the thought that if employees go for a few visits, they’ll establish some type of relationship and be eager to go back and continue to get the help they need.”

 Since the start of the year, dozens of other employers with hundreds of thousands of local workers have opted into Blue Cross’ new mental health offerings.

 Mental health benefits are a top concern among people on the job market right now, said Anita Verheul, area president for Arthur J. Gallagher & Co., an employee benefit broker and consultant.
-This was true even pre-pandemic, she said, but COVID-19 has brought it even closer to the forefront.

 “Particularly with younger generations, they’re much more willing to vocalize their needs for mental health services,” Verheul said.